fevziomurtekin/DeezerClone/README.md

 - [x] Favorites page will be created.
 - [x] Application will be testing and is out new release.
 - [ ] New features and tests can be added.
+- [ ] In the project, it will turn a single repository into a repository structure.
+Base repository will created.
+- [ ] UI test will be writed.

 ## License
 The Apache License 2.0 - see [`LICENSE`](LICENSE) for more details